j-2k/ShaderShowcase2024/README.md

 This is the end of the readme the only thing below is my personal notes & cheatsheet where I post code that is commonly duplicated & used in many shader scripts mainly for myself but could be useful to you also!

-## My Notes & Cheatsheet you can skip this!
+# My Notes & Cheatsheet you can skip this!
-#### Credits & Learning AT THE VERY BOTTOM!
+### Credits & Learning resources at the end!
 I will try commenting the code below in each section to help me understand what's going on for each section of the cheatsheet!
 Should be useful when revising certain topics & mainly just learning & understanding for myself.
+---

-Get world position of the mesh's verticies!
+### Get world position of the mesh's verticies!
 ```hlsl
 //in vert shader:
 o.worldPos = mul(unity_ObjectToWorld, v.vertex).xyz;
 ```
 ---
-UV Spherical Unwrapping!
+### UV Spherical Unwrapping!
 ```hlsl
 //in vert shader:
 o.worldPos = mul(unity_ObjectToWorld,v.vertex);